 SUSE CaaS Platform

-SUSE CaaS Platform is an integrated software platform which automates the tasks of building, managing and upgrading Kubernetes clusters.
+SUSE CaaS Platform is an integrated software platform which automates the tasks of building, managing, and upgrading Kubernetes clusters.
 It combines the benefits of an enterprise-ready operating system with the agility of an orchestration platform for containerized applications such as SAP Data Hub.

 While there are several top-tier Kubernetes offerings in the market, SUSE CaaS Platform stands out for its ease of installation and configuration, DevOps integration (via SUSE Cloud Application Platform), and enterprise level of operability and scalability.